 Tips for submitting request:

 - Go to the CRC College Bookstore website to print out your required books/materials for your courses.

 - Using a copy of your registration printout look up the course first by name (i.e. English 255) and then by the course number (i.e. 12345).

 - Each course may have required and optional books.
 CalWORKs will only cover books that are listed as required.

 - On the booklist there will be two different costs: cost of a new book and the cost of a used book.
-Always use the new price when requesting books/materials and write the cost in the appropriate space.
+Always use the new price when requesting books/materials.

 Forms and Documents

 8:00 am to 4:30 pm